 Resilience prevails and adaptability conquers all.
 Adopt adaptability and you’ll overcome most, if not all obstacles.
 Go and venture out into the world of business, whilst you have the opportunity and time to start something new, something great.
 If business is what will keep you busy during these unprecedented times, then fantastic!
-You are helping build up the economy as you begin to set up your business.
+You are helping build up the economy as you begin to plan your business.

 Know how to get your point across without revealing too much about your business plans.
 Don’t take people at face value – this is your first lesson in business.
 You need to learn to be people smart.
 Grow your network and explore your idea, without giving too much away, so no one adopts your idea as their own.